Concurrency With Async

 • The channel will only close if we call rx.close or when the sender side, tx, is dropped.

-• We do not call rx.close anywhere, and tx will not be dropped until the outermost async block passed to trpl::run ends.
+• We don’t call rx.close anywhere, and tx won’t be dropped until the outermost async block passed to trpl::run ends.

-• The block cannot end because it is blocked on trpl::join completing, which takes us back to the top of this list!
+• The block can’t end because it is blocked on trpl::join completing, which takes us back to the top of this list!

-Right now, the async block where we send the messages only borrows tx, but if we could move tx into that async block, it would be dropped once that block ends.
-In Chapter 13, we learned how to use the move keyword with closures, and in Chapter 16, we saw that we often need to use move data into closures when working with threads.
-The same basic dynamics apply to async blocks, so the move keyword works with async blocks just like it does with closures.
+Right now, the async block where we send the messages only borrows tx because sending a message doesn’t require ownership, but if we could move tx into that async block, it would be dropped once that block ends.
+In Chapter 13, we learned how to use the move keyword with closures, and in Chapter 16, we saw that we often need to move data into closures when working with threads.
+The same basic dynamics apply to async blocks, so the move keyword works with async blocks just as it does with closures.

 In Listing 17-12, we change the async block for sending messages from a plain async block to an async move block.
 When we run this version of the code, it shuts down gracefully after the last message is sent and received.